Research & General Reference

 Titles by Subject — View a specific title to access the faculty complimentary request form via a link at the bottom of title description.
 Supplements are free to view or download.

 Titles by discipline — View a specific title and select the "Request Examination Copy link"; titles without link may not be available.

 - Cambridge University Press

 Titles by Subject — View a specific title and select the "Request Examination Copy link"; titles without link may not be available.

 In addition to the permanent Course Reserves collection, the Law Library maintains a temporary reserve shelf consisting of faculty-owned photocopied cases, articles, etc., as well as faculty-owned copies of books to be used by their students during a particular semester.
 The Law Library assumes that photocopied materials meet federal copyright law guidelines.

 These items will be returned to you at the end of the semester or tossed at your request.
-Contact Dan O'Connor at the Circulation Desk to add items to the temporary reserve collection.
+Contact Dan O'Connor or Timothy Blackburn at the Circulation Desk to add items to the temporary reserve collection.
 To view items you currently have on the Course Reserve list, please click here.

 The Law Library has created an online, password-protected database of past faculty exams for students to access remotely.
 Faculty members may choose to contribute past exams to this database.
 To view a list of exams you currently have online, go to the Sample Exams page and select your name.
 If you would to like to make your course exams available to students, pleasecontact Maureen Garmon or click here.